Safe. am ?????? ???????? Safer Internet

 Safer Internet Armenia: Open Lessons, Parent-Teacher Meetings

 Open Lessons and Parent-Teacher Meetings have been held in Armenian schools.
-Safer Internet Armenia 2015 is implemented by the Media Education Center, the Internet Society of Armenia, and Orange, in cooperation with the Yerevan Municipality and the National Center of Educational Technologies of the Ministry of Education and Science of Armenia.
-More than 50 new Internet Literacy lesson plans and Parent-Teacher Meeting plans have been uploaded to our website.
-Visitor can view photos and videos from the Open Lessons, as well as Power Point Presentations.
+Safer Internet Armenia 2015 is being implemented by the Media Education Center, the Internet Society of Armenia, and Orange, in cooperation with the Yerevan Municipality and the National Center of Educational Technologies of the Ministry of Education and Science of Armenia.
+More than 50 new Internet literacy lesson plans and Parent-Teacher Meeting plans have been uploaded to our website.
+Visitors can also view photos and videos from the Open Lessons, as well as Power Point Presentations.
 Our Video Gallery has been expanded with new works created by teachers and pupils.
-More than 120 Armenian schools joined the European eSafetylabel.eu Community during our workshops.
+In addition, more than 120 Armenian schools joined the European eSafetylabel.eu community during our workshops.

 1 1 1